A world first, the Thai Hammam Experience is exclusive to Amatara Resort and Wellness, right here in Phuket.

 A beautiful welcome to the Hammam journey.

 The incredible bathing rooms are a sight to behold.
-Built and designed by a team that travelled from Bulgaria and specialise in spas.
+Built and designed by a team that traveled from Bulgaria and specializes in spas.

 The Thai Hammam journey begins with a traditional sauna.

 My therapist gently led me into the sauna to sit, relax and sweat out all the stresses of life.
 After ten minutes and in delightful contrast to the heat of the sauna, I was led into a cool rain shower, the water gently pouring like rain from the top of the shower room as well as the walls.

 The room was infused with Thai floral aromas, traditionally used to help aid the respiratory system and the skin.
 I could feel my whole body soak in the aromas and the steam in an ultimately relaxing experience, before cooling off in the rain shower again.